 What is SEO?
 For many, it is just spam dressed up, packaged, and delivered as a legitimate business tool.
-Even as budgets for search engine optimisation increase, and marketers understand the need for high quality campaigns, the perception of SEO remains disconnected from what it actually is and does for businesses.
+Even as budgets for search engine optimization increase and marketers understand the need for high-quality campaigns, the perception of SEO remains disconnected from what it actually is and does for businesses.
 Google’s recent algorithmic change, dubbed the Panda Update, has served to bring this to the fore.

 If you look at coverage of the Panda Update, which is aimed at improving the overall quality of search results by targeting sites with poor quality content, you will find a trend running through much of it.
 This, for example, from the Inquirer: “Google has installed updates to its page rank algorithm that should highlight quality web content over search engine optimised (SEO) garble and promote quality journalism…” And later in the same piece, “Good writers will breathe a sigh of relief when they realise they don’t have to carve up stories and apply irrelevant SEO tricks to get them seen by readers using Google.”